top of page

 Jun 30, 20252 min read

-1773 - French Belief in Steamboats
+1773 - France Believes in Steamboats

 Claude d’Auxiron, ex-officer and polymath, a rightly renowned economist, 41, and Charles Monnin de Follenay, ex-officer, 38, formed last year a joint-venture company to promote steam navigation on river.
-Henri Léonard Bertin They achieved to convince the Secretary-of-State Henri Léonard Jean-Baptiste Bertin , aged 53, of the feasibility of a steamboat and of its economical interest.
-Since 1763 Bertin has been leading a ministry including agriculture, mines, river navigation
+Henri Léonard Bertin They achieved to convince the Secretary-of-State Henri Léonard Jean-Baptiste Bertin, aged 53, of the feasibility of a steamboat and of its economical interest.
+Since 1763 Bertin has been leading a ministry including agriculture, mines, river navigation a

 Luc CHAMBON